Velir/dbt-ga4/README.md

     conversion_events:['purchase','download']
 ```

-# Event Key Uniqueness

-The `stg_ga4__events` model generates a surrogate key for each event using a combination of the session key, event name, event timestamp, and the event parameters.
-Given how GA4 (and specifically gtag.js) work, however, it is not uncommon to see multiple events containing exactly the same timestamps and parameters.
-This in turn creates duplicate `event_key` values and can introduce downstream issues when joining on `event_key`.
-Running `dbt test -m stg_ga4__events` will fail if you have duplicate event keys.
-In these cases, the recommended approach is to update your collection implementation to include a new event parameter that will guarantee uniqueness for each event.
-For example, adding a `client_event_timestamp` or a `random_int` event parameter to each event should be sufficient to ensure that each `event_key` is unique.

 # Incremental Loading of Event Data (and how to handle late-arriving hits)

 By default, GA4 exports data into sharded event tables that use the event date as the table suffix in the format of `events_YYYYMMDD` or `events_intraday_YYYYMMDD`.
 This package incrementally loads data from these tables into `base_ga4__events` which is partitioned on date.
 There are two incremental loading strategies available: